mk-fg/name-based-routing-policy-controller/README.rst

   "type route" hook will also mark/route host's own traffic for matched IPs (outgoing connections from its OS/pids), not just stuff forwarded through it.

+  Firewall rules should probably be in nftables.conf file, and have a hook sending SIGHUP to nbrpc on reload, to have it re-populate sets there as well.

 - Something to handle service availability updates from main script and update routing policy::